Joan Roughgarden

-Personal life and education
+Early life and education

-Roughgarden was born in Paterson, New Jersey, United States.
-She received a Bachelor of Science in biology (with Distinction and Phi Beta Kappa) and a Bachelor of Arts in Philosophy with highest honors from University of Rochester in 1968 and later a Ph.D. in biology from Harvard University in 1971.
-In 1998, Roughgarden came out as transgender and changed her name to Joan, making a coming out post on her website on her 52nd birthday.
+Roughgarden was born in Paterson, New Jersey.
+She received a B.S. in biology, with distinction and Phi Beta Kappa, and a B.A. in philosophy, with highest honors, from the University of Rochester in 1968, and an M.S. and Ph.D. in biology from Harvard University in 1971.
+Her doctoral work on density-dependent natural selection, supervised by William H. Bossert, appeared the same year as a paper in Ecology.

+In 1998 she came out as transgender.